NeoZorK/neozork-hld-prediction/README.md

 `cache/`: Holds temporary intermediate data.
 `csv_converted/`: Stores CSV files converted from other formats.

-`processed/`: Contains processed data ready for analysis.
 `raw_parquet/`: Stores raw data in Parquet format for efficient storage and querying.

 `mql5_feed/`: Directory for CSV files exported from MQL5/MT5 platforms.
-`notebooks/`: Contains Jupyter notebooks used for exploratory data analysis (EDA) and experimental workflows.

 `scripts/`: Contains utility scripts for data processing and analysis.
-`data_processing/`: Scripts for data cleaning and preprocessing.
-`log_analysis/`: Scripts for analyzing log files and generating reports.
 `debug_scripts/`: Scripts for debugging and testing various components.

 `src/`: Main source code directory for the project.
-`cli/`: Command-line interface scripts.
-`cli.py`: Primary script for running CLI commands.

-`calculation/`: Modules for performing calculations and computations.
-`data/`: Modules for data loading, cleaning, and preprocessing.
-`feature_engineering.py`: Script for creating and transforming features for analysis or modeling.
-`init.py`: Initializes the src directory as a Python package.

 `tests/`: Directory for unit tests to ensure code reliability.
 `.env`: Stores environment variables, such as API keys and configuration settings.